src-d/kmcuda/README.md

 Internally, the neighbors list is a [binary heap](https://en.wikipedia.org/wiki/Binary_heap)
 - that reduces the complexity multiplier from O(k) to O(log k).

+The implementation yields identical results to `sklearn.neighbors.NearestNeighbors` except cases in which adjacent distances are equal and the order is undefined.

 Notes
 -----
 Lloyd is tolerant to samples with NaN features while Yinyang is not.